mark-watson/Java-AI-Book/manuscript/kgn.md

 }
 ~~~~~~~~

 The class **Log** in the next listing defines a shorthand **out** for calling **System.out.println**, an instance of **StringBuilder** for storing all generated SPARQL queries made to DBPedia, and a utility method for clearing the stored SPARQL queries.
-We use the cache of SPARQL queries to support the interactive command "sparql" in the **KGN** application that we previously saw in an example when we saw the use of this command to display all cached SPARQL queries.
+We use the cache of SPARQL queries to support the interactive command "sparql" in the **KGN** application that we previously saw in an example when we saw the use of this command to display all cached SPARQL queries demonstrating the use of **DISTINCT** and **GROUP_CONCAT**.

 {lang="java",linenos=on}
 ~~~~~~~~